MrinallU/PlayStation5-Bot/README.md

 2. You can keep the throwaway account as the default sender (recommend) or change it (requires quite a bit of extra setup).
 3. Change the receiver email as needed.
 4. Optional: You can remove the `sendMailAlert()` method, as well as it's mentions if it is too much of a hassle to set up.

+# Help/Troubleshooting

+Feel free to submit an issue.